-Chest pain is one of the most common reasons that people visit the emergency room.
+Chest pain is one of the most common reasons that people visit the emergency room (ER).
 Chest pain varies depending on the person.
 It also varies in:

 It may feel like a sharp, stabbing pain or a dull ache.
-It may be a sign of a serious heart-related problem.
-Many common causes that aren’t life-threatening may also have caused it.
+It may be a sign of a serious heart-related problem or due to a common cause that isn’t life threatening.

 When you have chest pain, your first thought may be that you’re having a heart attack.
 While chest pain is a well-established sign of a heart attack, it can also be caused by many other less serious conditions.

 The following are heart-related causes of chest pain: